nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. User requests to list students.
 2. TAPA shows a list of students.
 3. User requests to find students from the list.
-4. TAPA displays the students that matches the request.
+4. TAPA displays the students who fit the request.

    Use case ends.